leadedge/ofSpoutDemo/README.md

 ### File menu
 * Save image\
-Enter a file name to capture with an extension of the required type (jpg, png, bmp etc).
-Default folder is bin\data\captures.
+Enter a file name to capture with an extension of the required type (jpg, png, bmp etc).\
+Default folder is "bin\data\captures".
 * Save video\
-Enter a file name to record.
-Default folder is bin\data\videos.
+Enter a file name to record.\
+Default folder is "bin\data\videos".

 ### View menu
 * Adjust\
-Image adjustment
+Live image adjustment
 * Options\
 Opens a dialog with capture and recording options.
-* Image type - png or tif\
+* Image type\
-Tif images can be produced instead of default png.
-* Enable\
+Multiple image types are supported.
+See "Help" for details.
 * File save\
-Open a "File Save" dialog to select the name and destination folder for the video file.
+Open a "File Save" dialog to select the name and destination folder for the video file for F1 record.
 * File name\
-Show file details after recording a video or saving and image.
+Show file information after video recording or image capture.
 * Duration\
 Record for a fixed amount of time.
 Enter the number of seconds to record.
 * Audio - record with system audio\